Our beliefs

 You can read more about the Westminster Standards here.

 Our mission flows from a deep love for our Saviour, the Lord Jesus Christ, and a commitment to His mission to make, mature, and multiply disciples.
-To that end, we aspire to be a people whose primary identity is found in Jesus Christ and whose chief desire is to glorify and enjoy God in all areas of life.
+To that end, we aspire to be a people whose primary identity is found in Him and whose chief desire is to glorify and enjoy God in every area of life.
+By integrating our faith into our vocations, recreations, and relationships.

 his gospel

-The gospel is God’s gospel.
-He is the first evangelist and teller of its message (Gen. 3:15; Gal.
+The gospel is God’s gospel (Rom.1:1-2).
+In Scripture, God is the first evangelist and teller of its message (Gen. 3:15; Gal.
 3:8).
 As its author, God alone determines the content of the gospel.
 No one is at liberty to make up their own gospel (Gal.
 1:8-9).
-Indeed, our role is to faithfully proclaim its unchanging message and power to save and transform the lives of all who trust in Jesus Christ.
-The gospel announcement is this: through the life, death, and resurrection of Christ, God has accomplished our redemption by reconciling us to himself and qualifying us to share in His Kingdom by grace alone, through faith alone, in Christ alone.
+Indeed, our role is to faithfully proclaim its unchanging message and power to save and transform the lives of all who trust in Jesus.
+The gospel announcement is this: through the life, death, and resurrection of Jesus Christ, God accomplished our redemption from the power of sin, death, and the Devil.
+That is, by reconciling us to himself and qualifying us to share in His Kingdom - by grace alone, through faith alone, in Christ alone.

 Scripture encourages us to care for and love one another in such a way that we “not only share the gospel of God but our lives as well” (1 Thess.
 2:8).
 Christian community exists for our mutual edification and God uses it to “encourage, comfort, and urge us to live lives worthy of God who called us into his kingdom and glory” (1 Thess.2:12).
-Christian community is also an identity that we share as the household and family of God our Father.
-Therefore, it is crucial for the Christian life and experience that we share our lives.
-Sunday worship is equally important as a public expression of our shared unity in Christ and corporate participation in the ordinary means of grace.
+Christian community is also an identity that we share as fellow-citizens of God's kingdom and members of God's household (Eph.
+2:19).
+Therefore, it is crucial for the Christian life that we share our lives as brothers and sisters in the Lord.
+Sunday worship is equally important as a public expression of our unity in Christ and corporate participation in the ordinary means of grace (The Word of God and Sacraments).

 & redemptively